deysoumyadey/UofT-DSI-Cohort5-ML-T1/README.md

 - split the data into training and testing sets (e.g., 80/20 split), using only historical data to predict the future price,
 - then train a predictive model and evaluate its performance using metrics such as RMSE (Root Mean Square Error), MAE (Mean Absolute Error), and direction accuracy (whether the price went up or down).

  What are the risks and uncertainties?
+- High market volatility and unpredictability
+- Missing or inconsistent historical data
+- Excludes external factors (e.g., news, regulations)
+- Market behavior may change over time
+- Limited accuracy in short-term forecasting
+- Lacks fine-grained market sentiment, as the dataset provides only daily-level data

 What methods and technologies will you use?